hpc2n/sphinx-lesson-template/content/setup.rst

     #!/bin/bash
     #SBATCH --account=SNIC2021-22-272
     #SBATCH --ntasks=1
-    #SBATCH --time=00:02:00
+    #SBATCH --time=00:00:15

     ml purge
     ml foss/2020b

     uname -n

-Note that the same arguments that were passed to the `srun` command are now given as comments.
+Note that the same arguments that were earlier passed to the `srun` command are now given as comments.
-It is also advisable to purge all loaded modules and load the required modules.
+It is highly advisable to purge all loaded modules and re-load the required modules as the job inherits the environment.
 The batch file is submitted using the `sbatch <batch file>` command:

 .. code-block:: bash